Melchy/Ridge/Examples/4_RecommendedSetup/readme.md

-﻿## RethrowExceptionInsteadOfReturningHttpResponse
+﻿## Recommended setup

-This is simplified example of setup that we usually use in our projects.
+This is usual setup that we use on our projects.
-This example contains RethrowExceptionMiddleware and RequestResponseLogging from previous examples.